 Red veins also tends to be less at the mercy of individual brain chemistry; whereas white and green vein strains often effect people variably.

-This is one of the reasons red vein thai (RVT) is so popular among kratom users –it combines both heavy levels of energy from it’s Thai influences, with the red vein painkilling effects — leaving the strain stimulating but very well-rounded.
+This is one of the reasons red vein thai (RVT) is so popular among kratom users — it combines both strong energy from it’s Thai influences, with the red vein’s painkilling effects — leaving the strain stimulating but very well-rounded.

 Pain Relief: 3/3

 Despite the lower amount of 7-hydroxymitragynine found in white vein strains, this vein type should not be treated lightly.
-White vein kratom has a very strong following, and can be highly effective for conditions such as depression and lack of focus/energy.
+White vein kratom has a very strong following, and many have found it very effective for conditions such as depression and lack of focus/energy.